mitenjain/misc_scripts/README.md

 This is a collection of simple scripts for day-to-day parsing.

-If you have any questions/comments please contact Miten Jain (mjain3@ucsc.edu)
+If you have any questions/comments please contact Miten Jain (mi.jain@northeastern.edu)